FooBarRaz/aoc-cli/README.md

 - `{{day}}`: The day of the problem.
 - `{{puzzleInput}}`: The puzzle input for the problem.
 Refer to [Puzzle Input](#puzzle-input) for more information.

+### Puzzle Input

+You can specify a session token to be used to retrieve your own puzzle input for a problem.
+This can be done in one of two ways:

+1. Set the `AOC_SESSION` environment variable to your session token.
+2. Pass the session token as an argument to the `new` command using the `-s` or `--session` flag.

+You can get your session token by logging into your Advent of Code account and viewing the page source.
+Search for the string `session=` and copy the value of the `value` attribute of the input element.
+This is your session token.
 ## Features

 - Simple and intuitive CLI commands to save you those precious seconds late at night
 - Customizable templates to support whatever weird ass languages you are using for AoC

 ## Contributing